Principal Investigator

 Ying-Xing (Linda) Li

-Linda earned her BS in Biochemistry and minored in Chemistry from the University of Illinois at Urbana Champaign in May 2020.
+Linda graduated with her B.S. degree in Biochemistry and minored in Chemistry from the University of Illinois at Urbana Champaign in May 2020.
 As an undergraduate, she worked in Dr. Steven Blanke’s labs studying the impacts of C. jejuni secreted Cytolethal Distending Toxin-mediated DNA damage on the intestinal homeostasis.
 In the Blanke lab, her interdisciplinary research involved cell biology, biochemistry and microbiology.
-As a PhD student under the joint mentorship between Dr. Joe Pogliano and Dr. John Glass, Linda is working on the synthesis of complete bacteriophage genomes and studying the functional importance of various genomes during phage infections.
+As a PhD student under the mentorship of Dr. Joe Pogliano, Linda is working on investigating the proteins that are essential for phage infections and studying the functional importance of various genomes during phage infections.
 In her free time, Linda enjoys traveling, reading, music and fitness.

 Ria del Rosario